-Nonetheless, Grammar sued the dog owner.
-The lower court granted summary judgment on the basis that Grammar failed to prove that the dogs chased her with the intent of catching or causing injury.
-Nebraska law defines a chase by a dog as “following quickly or persistently in order to catch or harm.”
-Apparently, the lower court ruled that there was no conclusive evidence indicating the dog’s intent was to cause harm to the plaintiff – hence, the court granted summary judgment.
+In the case under review, The plaintiff sued the dog owner using common law theory and negligence.
+The lower court granted the defendant’s motion for summary judgment on the basis that the plaintiff failed to prove the owners knowledge about the dog’s propensity for chasing people and that the dogs chased victim with the intent of catching and causing injury.
+In this regard, Nebraska law defines a chase by a dog as “following quickly or persistently in order to catch or harm.”
+The lower court ruled that there was no conclusive evidence indicating the dog’s intent was to cause harm to the plaintiff – hence, the court granted summary judgment.

 Nebraska Supreme Court reversal

 The case was appealed to the Nebraska Supreme Court, and the lower court’s decision was reversed.
 The Supreme Court reasoned that the lower court did not fully consider the various definitions of “chase” and that it failed to fully consider the alleged injuries sustained as well as other evidence indicating knowledge on part of the owner about the dog’s dangerous propensities.